teomyth/contexify/README.md

 4. Run `pnpm run docs:update` to update the documentation with the latest code examples
 5. Run `pnpm run docs:start` to preview your changes locally
 6. Submit a pull request with your changes

+## Migration Guide

+If you're upgrading from a previous version, please see our [Migration Guide](./MIGRATION.md) for important changes and upgrade instructions.

 ## Contributing